Assistant Professor of Linguistics & Cognitive Science

 Alon (he/him/his) is interested in how language encodes the structure of scenes (e.g., what is in or on what) and events (e.g., who did what to whom), as well as the perceptual processes that extract such information.
 He earned his Ph.D. in Psychology from the University of Pennsylvania in 2019, where he worked with John Trueswell and Russell Epstein.
 He was a postdoctoral fellow at Johns Hopkins University in the labs of Chaz Firestone, Mick Bonner, and Barbara Landau in the Departments of Psychological & Brain Sciences and Cognitive Science.
 When not doing science, he enjoys making soup, soap, and beer, and only rarely confuses the three.

-Dominique (she/her/hers) is starting in Fall 2023 as a PhD student in the Interdisciplinary Neuroscience Graduate (ING) Program at the University of Delaware.
+Dominique (she/her/hers) is a PhD student in the Interdisciplinary Neuroscience Graduate (ING) Program.
 She is broadly interested in the extent to which the language(s) we know influence abstract thinking, with a particular interest in numerical and spatial cognition.
 She aims to investigate this general question using a range of behavioral and neuroimaging techniques and with participants who represent understudied language profiles in cognitive (neuro)science.
 She also enjoys traveling, playing volleyball, and musical theater (both attending and performing).

-Xiaoyi (she/her/hers) is a PhD student in the Department of Linguistics and Cognitive Science at the University of Delaware.
+Xiaoyi (she/her/hers) is a PhD student in the Department of Linguistics and Cognitive Science.
 She is interested in psycholinguistics; and specifically, in developing experimental measures to study cross-linguistic event perception and linguistic encoding.
 Before coming to UD, she earned her M.S. in Educational Linguistics and worked as a graduate assistant at the University of Pennsylvania.
 When not doing research, she likes doing yoga and pilates (although not at the same time).

 Luc De Nardi